FooBarWidget/matchhostfsowner/README.md

 CMD ["touch", "/host/foo.txt"]
 ~~~

 my_entrypoint.sh also needs some changes.
 That script executes the next command, but MatchHostFsOwner will run it without any arguments.
-So we need to change it to this:
+So we change it to this:

 ~~~bash
 #!/usr/bin/env sh